jctremblay65/GenAI-Cache-Cleaner/README.md

 - Basic cache detection and deletion
 - Simple UI interface

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Author

 Created by [jctremblay65](https://github.com/jctremblay65)
 Jean-Claude Tremblay - Services Proficiografik

-## Acknowledgments

-- Adobe Illustrator team for creating the GenAI features
-- ExtendScript community for documentation and support

 ## Disclaimer